jmwenda/news_serve/README.rst

     pip install -r requirements/dev.txt
     python manage.py server

+If you are running the development environment remember to export the DATABASE_URL.
+This is simply because this is what is used on heroku to access the database resource on the production environment

+	export DATABASE_URL = 'postgresql://localhost/example'

 You will see a pretty welcome screen.

 Once you have installed your DBMS, run the following to create your app's database tables and perform the initial migration: